oleg-kachan/ts-networks/README.md

 Connectivity modeling and feature extraction of time series networks.

+The library currently provides:

+#### Connectivity modeling
+- Pearson correlation (via maxumum likelihood and the Ledoit-Wolf shrinkage estimators)
+- Gaussian kernel
+- Mutual information (via Kozachenko-Leonenko estimator)

+#### Feature extraction

+Information-theoretic
+- entropy of the adjacency and Laplacian matrices of the network

+Graph-theoretic
+- degrees (vertex and average of the vertex neighborhood)
+- centralities (betwenneess and closeness)
+- clustering coefficient

+Spectral graph-theoretic
+- eigenvalues of the adjacency and the Laplacian matrices of the network

+Persistent topological
+- persistence diagram
+- persistence statistics (total persistence and persistence entropy)

 ## Installation

 Clone the repository and put `tsnetworks` library to the folder with your scripts.
 Then, the library can be loaded as: